iuravic/duktig-skeleton-web-app/README.md

 $ composer create-project -s dev iuravic/duktig-skeleton-web-app {$PROJECT_PATH}
 ```

-The Duktig packages' repositories are currently not tagged to corresponding versions, for which I appologize at this moment, but this command will never the less correctly resolve and fetch all the dependencies and create your new project.
+The Duktig packages' repositories are currently not tagged to corresponding versions, for which I apologize at this moment, but this command will never the less correctly resolve and fetch all the dependencies and create your new project.